MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 * debounce (integer) - Sets the frequency in milliseconds with which event data is sent.
 * keepAlive (boolean) - Optional.
 Pass `true` to keep the callback function registered to the event after the callback function is triggered.
 By default, when an event callback is triggered, the event unregisters the callback to prevent more commands from overriding the initial call.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
-* skillToCallUniqueID (string) - Optional.
+* skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.